sysadsarah/Git-Practice/dailynotes.md

+**Week of March 27th Notes**
+I listened a the darknet diaries podcast called Jason’s, Pen test.
+Jason talked about doing pen tests back in the days when he had to physically break into companies server room and limited access spaces.
+He mentioned using a blow up doll on one of his missions.
+He lied on the ground to blow up the doll until sensor activated.
+I added a commit to Gitlab.
+I created a branch on one of my repositories on Github and made some additions there.
+I started the Python Module

+**Python Module

+I learned that GoLang is a language that google created.
+Primitive date type is data that are built into a coding language with no modification.
+Composite data type combines multiple data types into a single unit.
+Programming is a way to automate processes.
+Programming languages specify a way to communicate directions to a computer.
+Software is written into a text file by using a programming language, which is either interpreted or compiled when it is run.
+Data is typed so that the interpreter or compiler knows whether it is a string, integer, Boolean, or other data type.
+A composite data type stores different types of data in a single variable.
+Functions are collections of instructions that can be called repeatedly in a program.
+Version control manages changes to computer programs, documents, or other collections of information.

 Today my group presented on the topic of Malware and AWS services to keep the cloud safe.
 We watched presentations by our classmates and learned a  bit.
 A topic that stood out to me during the presentations